ga-wdi-lessons/css-review/readme.md

 Identify different ways of writing ***selectors*** as you progress through the exercises.
 There's a checklist below to outline important takeaways from the exercises.

-> Note: The checkboxes are clickable, but don't have any functionality beyond that.
+> Note: The checkboxes are not clickable.
 In your own notes, you can copy and paste the below items into a text editor and write the appropriate CSS rules & selector below.

 Write a ***selector*** that will select and apply a style to:
  - [ ] any element